Skip to main content Link Search Menu Expand Document (external link)

 • Detail OS Multiplexing and Context Switching Techniques

-• Explore how operating systems share hardware resources among processes.
+• Explain how operating systems share hardware resources among processes.

 • Describe the role of context switching and how asynchronous interrupts facilitate this process.